This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 A Canadian couple tested positive in Ontario — both the man and woman had visited Wuhan before getting ill.

-The Canadian government has warned its citizens against all travel to Hubei province, including the cities of Wuhan, Huanggang and Ezhou.
+The Canadian government has warned its citizens against all travel to Hubei province.
 It said the risk of the new coronavirus spreading within Canada remained low.

 Finland (at least 1 case)